kirillsaidov/mywebsite-blogs/blog/My Experience Building a Website with the D Language.md

 ## What's Next

 The current site handles my portfolio, blog, and CV.
 I'm planning to add a photo gallery as a separate website - keeping the main site lean while letting the photo stock scale independently.
-I want to move from [Instagram](https://www.instagram.com/kirill.saidov) to my personal photo gallery where users will be able to download and buy photos in high quility.
+I want to move from [Instagram](https://www.instagram.com/kirill.saidov) to my personal photo gallery where users will be able to download and buy photos in high quality.

 If you're curious about D for web development, I encourage you to try it.
 The ecosystem isn't as polished as mainstream options, but the language itself is a pleasure to work with.
 And maybe, if more people build with D, the ecosystem will grow.